donia-lab/MetaBGC/MetaBGC-Development/README.md

 ### Running FindTP to find the True Positive Genes

 1. The ```metabgc findtp``` finds TP genes in the protein family positive fasta files used for simulation.
-The command has to be executed with required input files and the following parameters:
+The command has to be executed with input files and the following parameters:

 	```
 	1. --alnFile, required=True: Input protein family genomes in a FASTA format or a MUSCLE alignment.
 If it is a FASTA file then set --do_alignment True.